Hofstra - Long Island - Living page - Hero image

 • Harbes Orchard Apple Festival

-If driving, the Long Island Expressway, Northern State Parkway, and Southern State Parkway make east–west travel on the island straightforward.
-There are currently 10 road crossings out of Long Island.
+If driving, the Long Island Expressway, Northern State Parkway and Southern State Parkway make east–west travel on the island straightforward.
 There are also 11 subway and railroad crossings.
-The Long Island Rail Road has 728 daily trains.
-The Nassau Inter-County Express provides bus transportation throughout Nassau County and part of Suffolk County.